Perry Mason (radio series): Production

 The 15-minute continuing series Perry Mason aired weekdays October 18, 1943 – December 30, 1955, on CBS Radio.
 Geared more towards action than courtroom drama, it mixed mystery and soap opera, with attorney Perry Mason sometimes even exchanging gunfire with criminals.

 Erle Stanley Gardner's literary success with the Perry Mason novels convinced Warner Bros. to try its hand, unsuccessfully, with some motion pictures.
 However, the Perry Mason radio show stayed on the air for 12 years.

 As The Edge of Night, it ran for another 30 years on television, but Gardner disliked the proposed daytime television version due to a lack of his own creative control.
 He ultimately withheld his endorsement of the daytime TV show, forcing the name change.

 Cast

 The actors portraying Mason switched frequently over the first three years of the show's run, starting with Bartlett Robinson, then followed by Santos Ortega and Donald Briggs.
 John Larkin took over the starring role March 31, 1947, and portrayed Perry Mason until the end of the series.

-Larkin played the equivalent character on The Edge of Night.
+Larkin played the equivalent character on The Edge of Night, Mike Karr.

 The guest cast included Mercedes McCambridge.
 Principal cast members are listed in order of portrayal.